s0met1m3s/UdemyCppExercises/10_Advanced/AdasGui/Exercise.md

 ## Exercise

-For this new logic, add the files to the *src* folder
+The new code will be added to the following files

 - **Render.cpp**
 - **Render.hpp**